DavidGWu/autoWeb/README.md

 ## Examples

-See the `dsbridgedemo/` package. run the `app` project and to see it in action.

-To use a dsBridge in your own project:
+See the "test.js", Add calling function to test.